Gravity-Bridge/Gravity-Docs/docs/updates/infromational-dec-26-2021.md

 ### Recommended Action

 The latest release version of Gravity Bridge `v1.1.0` and greater correctly set the hooks in the Gravity module `app.go`.
-It is important that the community upgrade to `v1.1.0` or later release or any validator that is slashed by the Gravity Bridge module will be unable to withdraw delegation rewards.

-Although unbonding of the delegated tokens will function correctly all delegators to that validator, which includes the validator themselves, will be unable to withdraw rewards after the slashing occurs.
+It is important that the community upgrades to release v1.1.0 or later as any validator slashed by the Gravity Bridge module will be unable to withdraw delegation rewards.
+Additionally, delegators to such a validator will be unable to withdraw the funds they have delegated to that validator, along with any rewards they have earned from that delegation.

 ### Resolution for affected individuals